-Advances in professionalism seem to be positively correlated with advances in technology and the increasing specialization they require.
+While technology infuses training, education, and experience in all three leader development domains, its learns.24positively correlated with advances in technology and the increasing specialization they require.
 As technology improves, war fighting becomes more complex.
 With each iteration of technology-from catapults to artillery, horse-mounted cavalry to armored vehicles, sails to steam, hot air balloons to fixed-wing flight-militaries developed new core competencies.
-Driven by technology, these new core competencies required an equal development of technical understanding within the professional force that fields them.
+Driven by technology, these new core competencies required an equal development of technical understanding within the professional force that fields them.28 impact is so great on the profession that it deserves consideration as a separate leadership domain with its own necessary training, education, and experiences.